 In this episode of the ‘2 Parkies In A Pod’ podcast about sleep…you can hear my thoughts around the 11-minute mark.

-The amazing David Sangster has begun a fabulous project called Humans Of Parkinson’s (I will post when my interview is complete)
+The amazing David Sangster has begun a fabulous project called Humans Of Parkinson’s

 And many of you have been incredibly generous 💕 and tipped me recently.
 I have been made aware that the donate button isn’t easy to find…so

 (None of the following is medical advice!
 Please consult your health professional.)